zhenglibao/FlexLib/Doc/viewattr.md

 # View attributes

+**All subclass automatically own all the attributes of parent class.**

 ## There are six basic type attributes:
 * string value:  the value can be one string.
 If the string contains comma, you should use \\, to prevent mess up, it also support \r(return) \n(newline) \t(table). '\\' will be '\'.
 Any other \c will be c.
 * color value: the value can be color, the color be like #rrggbb or #aarrggbb, or the system predefined color: black/white/clear/darkGray/lightGray/gray/red/green/blue/cyan/yellow/magenta/orange/purple/brown